 Following the hiking paths is a great way of getting close to nature.
 The forests of the inland trails are full of butterflies and wild flowers, and the coastal path takes you along the wild shoreline where you can watch the waves crashing onto the rocks.
 And if you want to get a better look at the underwater world there are lots of opportunities for scuba diving.

 One of the best places to appreciate nature is the Santa Clotilde Gardens, set on a cliff top near Fenals Beach.
 Spend a morning here, wandering through the terraces, enjoying the plants and marvelling at the panoramic views.Booking.com

 5. Eat Traditional Local Food

 If you want pizza, burgers or other fast food, you will find them on the sea front, but you don’t have to go far to experience traditional Spanish dishes.
 There are numerous tapas bars, stacked high with barrels of wine and serving plates of local cheese, ham and seafood.
 And of course there are lots of restaurants selling freshly caught fish.
 But don’t forget that you are in Catalonia; look for smaller back street restaurants where you can enjoy regional specialities.
-(Read more about the food of the Costa Brava here
+(Read more about Enjoying Catalan Cuisine in the Costa Brava.)

 The Costa Brava region is full of interesting towns, villages and countryside that you can explore from Lloret de Mar.
 Boats run along the coast to Blanes (with its Botanical Gardens) and Tossa de Mar (where you can walk through the impressive fortifications), and to several small beaches in between.
 Or you can take the bus to Barcelona, the bustling regional capital, or to the medieval city of Girona.
 And there are lots of organised excursions to places further afield such as the mountain monastery of Montserrat.